Insight-NA/modcloud-terraform-azure-storage/README.md

 To enable Private Endpoints, set the enable_private_networking variable to true, and private_endpoint_subnet_id and dns_zone_ids will need to be populated. dns_zone_ids is a map of object with name and id parameters.
 Optionally, the private_endpoint_resource_group_name variable can be populated if the resource group is different than the resource_group_name variable value.

 ### Secure Transfer
-Secure transfer with HTTPS only traffic can be enforced with the enable_https_traffic_only variable; it currently defaults to true.
+Secure transfer with HTTPS only traffic can be enforced with the https_traffic_only_enabled variable; it currently defaults to true.
 This is generally recommended, the exception being this must be disabled when using NFS (Network File System) Azure File Shares.
 Additionally, this setting will not be applied for custom domain names.

 ### Infrastructure Encryption
 Azure Storage automatically encrypts all data in a storage account at the service level using 256-bit AES with GCM (Galois/Counter Mode) encryption and is FIPS 140-2 compliant.
 If compliance requirements require more, an additional layer of 256-bit AES CBC (Cipher Block Chaining) encryption is available using the infrastructure_encryption_enabled variable.
 This module currently implements only Microsoft-managed keys for this option.
 Otherwise, enabling this feature may impact peformance, and is irreversibile once set (storage account would have to be destroyed and recreated to turn off this f).